MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md

 A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894166">DXGK_BUILDPAGINGBUFFER_FILLVIRTUAL</a> structure that describes the operation used to fill an allocation with a pattern.

-#### - UpdatePageTable

-A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894171">DXGK_BUILDPAGINGBUFFER_UPDATEPAGETABLE</a> structure that describes the operation used to update a page table.

 #### - FlushTlb

 A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894167">DXGK_BUILDPAGINGBUFFER_FLUSHTLB</a> structure that describes the operation used to flush the translation look-aside buffers.

+#### - NotifyResidency

+A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894168">DXGK_BUILDPAGINGBUFFER_NOTIFYRESIDENCY</a> structure that describes a residency allocation change operation.

-#### - CopyPageTableEntries
+#### - TransferVirtual

-A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894164">DXGK_BUILDPAGINGBUFFER_COPYPAGETABLEENTRIES</a> structure that describes the operation used copy page table entries from one location to another.
+A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894169">DXGK_BUILDPAGINGBUFFER_TRANSFERVIRTUAL</a> structure that describes the operation used to transfer allocation content between locations in memory.

 #### - UpdateContextAllocation